 Remitly to Present at the Wolfe FinTech Forum

-/EIN News/ -- SEATTLE, March 08, 2023 (GLOBE NEWSWIRE) -- Remitly Global, Inc. (NASDAQ: RELY) (“Remitly”), a leading digital financial services provider for immigrants and their families, today announced that its management team will present at the Wolfe FinTech Forum.
+SEATTLE, March 08, 2023 (GLOBE NEWSWIRE) -- Remitly Global, Inc. RELY ("Remitly"), a leading digital financial services provider for immigrants and their families, today announced that its management team will present at the Wolfe FinTech Forum.

 |Date: